ustwo/architecture-kata-2025/ADR-05-Test-2-scoring.md

 ### Risks

-The approach is still not foolproof against marking-down innovative solutions, grading context should include clauses to idenfity controvertial choices that are well explained and flag these for human review.
+The approach is still not foolproof against marking-down innovative solutions, grading context should include clauses to identify controversial choices that are well explained and flag these for human review.